 How much does a Nuclear Medicine Technologist earn in the United States?
-The average Nuclear Medicine Technologist salary in the United States is $78,615 as of July 31, 2018, but the range typically falls between $70,946 and $86,608.
+The average Nuclear Medicine Technologist salary in the United States is $79,505 as of January 31, 2019, but the range typically falls between $71,751 and $87,588.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives